Call for Proposals

 • At least one must be from Cornell University, Syracuse University, or the University of Rochester;

-• Organizers cannot all be from one Corridor locale -- all Syracuse (Le Moyne College/Syracuse University); all Rochester (Rochester Institute of Technology/University of Rochester).
+• Organizers cannot all be from one Corridor locale (i.e., all Syracuse-based or all Rochester-based).

 • Graduate students cannot be Organizers but may participate in Working Group activities.